Google’s RankBrain has grown up and is involved in every single search query. What does it do and, more importantly, what can YOU do?

 This doesn’t mean there is nothing you can do.
 Imagine RankBrain being a human being.
 What does a human being want from the internet?
 Fresh, relevant content that is easily accessible.
 Search queries are ultimately looking for an answer.
 If you can provide the best answer for a specific search query, you might rank on top.
 Therefore, it is important to be aware of what users could want from you, and to write fresh, relevant content that is targeted to that intent.

 John Mueller of Google Switzerland reminds us of how to make that content accessible.
 If we make great websites, RankBrain will have an easier time understanding our content.
 Optimize with the user in mind.
-Therefore, it is important to not forget about technical aspects like a quick pagespeed, a clear page architecture and relevant keywords in page titles and meta descriptions.
+Therefore, it is significant to not forget about technical aspects like a quick page speed, a clear page architecture and relevant keywords in page titles and meta descriptions.

 Keywords in the RankBrain World